• Home

 Shown are my new hive holders.
 The old holders were made from pallets and after 8 years were falling apart.

 We have had a very successful HONEY year for our little bee apiary.
 The girls (worker bees are all girls) have been working really hard.
-If interested, a pound of our pure local honey is $10.
-Yes that is more expensive than most grocery store honey but most grocery store honey is only 25% pure honey.
+Contact us if you are interested in purchasing some pure local honey.
+Yes it will be a little more expensive than most grocery store honey but most grocery store honey is only 25% pure honey.
 If you want corn syrup don't buy from a local Beekeeper.
 Beekeepers honey is 100% pure honey from bees not from corn.

 Bluebird Trail